-ASU 2016-13 - In June 2016, the FASB issued ASU No. 2016-13: "Financial Instruments-Credit Losses (Topic 326)".
+ASU 2016-13 - In June 2016, the FASB issued ASU No. 2016-13: 'Financial Instruments-Credit Losses (Topic 326)''.
 This ASU represents a significant change in the accounting for credit losses model by requiring immediate recognition of management's estimates of current expected credit losses (CECL).
 Under the prior model, losses were recognized only as they were incurred.
-The Company has determined that it has met the criteria of a smaller reporting company ("SRC") as of November 15, 2019.
-As such, ASU 2019-10: "Financial Instruments-Credit Losses, Derivatives and Hedging, and Leases: Effective Dates" amended the effective date for the Company to be for reporting periods beginning after December 15, 2022.
 The Company adopted this ASU effective July 1, 2023 and determined that its impact on the accompanying consolidated financial statements is immaterial.

-New Accounting Standards and Interpretations not yet mandatory or early adopted
+Recently Issued Accounting Standards not yet adopted